microsoft/PSRule/docs/specs/option-spec.md

 ## Synopsis

-When executing resources options is often required to control the specific behaviour.
+When executing resources options is often required to control the specific behavior.
 In additional, many of these cases are scoped to the module being used.

 The following scopes exist: